Infant mortality: Sudden infant death syndrome (SIDS)

 Sudden infant death syndrome (SIDS) is defined as the sudden death of an infant less than one year of age with no cause detected after a thorough investigation.
 SIDS is more common in Western countries.
 The United States Centers for Disease Control and Prevention report SIDS to be the leading cause of death in infants aged one month to one year of life.
 Even though researchers are not sure what causes SIDS, they have found that putting babies to sleep on their backs, instead of their stomachs, lowers the risk.
 Campaigns like Back to Sleep have used this research to lower the SIDS death rate by 50%.
 Though the exact cause is unknown, the "triple-risk model" presents three factors that together may contribute to SIDS: smoking while pregnant, the age of the infant, and stress from conditions such as prone sleeping, co-sleeping, overheating, and covering of the face or head.
 In the early 1990s, it was argued that immunizations could contribute to an increased risk of SIDS; however, more recent support the idea that vaccinations reduce the risk of SIDS.

 In the United States, approximately 3,500 infant deaths are sleep-related, a category that includes SIDS.
 To reduce sleep-related infant deaths, the American Academy of Pediatrics recommends providing infants with safe-sleeping environments, breastfeeding, and immunizing according to the recommended immunization schedule.
-They recommend against the use of a pacifier and recommend avoiding exposure to smoke, alcohol, and illicit drugs during and after pregnancy.
+They recommend the use of a pacifier and recommend avoiding exposure to smoke, alcohol, and illicit drugs during and after pregnancy.